 With respect to compensation, the Compensation and Nomination Committee reviews and approves corporate goals and objectives relevant to the Executive Chairman's compensation, evaluates his/her performance in light of those corporate goals and objectives and determines or makes recommendations to the Board of Directors with respect to compensation level based on this evaluation.
-This committee also considers and, if deemed appropriate, approves his/her recommendations for compensation for executive officers and executive directors and incentive compensation plans of the Company.
+This committee also considers and, if deemed appropriate, approves recommendations for compensation for executive officers and executive directors and incentive compensation plans of the Company.
 This includes the review of the Company's executive compensation and other human resource philosophies and policies, the review and administration of the Company's bonuses, stock options and share purchase plan and the preparation and submission of a report for inclusion in annual continuous disclosure documents, as required.
+The Compensation and Nomination Committee takes external professional advise where required.

-The Compensation and Nomination Committee is comprised of non-management members of the Board of Directors and is required to convene at least two times each year.
+The Compensation and Nomination Committee is comprised entirely of non-management members of the Board of Directors and is required to convene at least two times each year.